You can create repositories as required.

 Adding project members and setting permissions

-Cloud Source Repositories inherit membership and access control permissions from the associated Cloud Platform Console project.
+Cloud Source Repositories inherit membership and access control permissions from the associated GCP Console project.
 Members of the project with Owner or Editor roles can push source code to the repository, and view and edit repository contents.
 Members with Viewer roles can view or pull repository contents only.

 To add project members and set permissions:

-Open the IAM & Admin page in the Cloud Platform Console.
+Open the IAM & Admin page in the GCP Console.

 Select your project and click Continue.